Carl John Stanley Beckman; A Life Well-lived

 A private family interment was held on Stan & Joyce’s 66th wedding anniversary, December 27, 2021.

 A Celebration of Life service for friends and family will be held on Stan’s birthday, June 3, 2022, at Harvest Fremont, where we will in turn celebrate, cheer and root for our dear husband, father, grandfather, and friend for a life well-lived.
 Well done, good and faithful servant!
 A time of Praise and Worship will start at 2:40 PM, followed by the Celebration of Stan's Life beginning at 3:00 PM.
 A time of food and fellowship will follow at the Fremont Christian School Gym.
 Please RSVP for the catered dinner to Angie: 231-414-5003 (Text or Voice Message).

 ~ Life International www.lifeinternational.com 72 Ransom Avenue NE Grand Rapids, MI 49503 616-248-3300

 ~Fremont Area Community Foundation, The Reo and Bessie McMillen Memorial Fund facommunityfoundation.org 4424 W 48th Street Fremont, MI 49412 231-924-5350

-To send flowers to the family or plant a tree in memory of Dr. Stanley Beckman, please visit our floral store.
+To plant a beautiful memorial tree in memory of Dr. Stanley Beckman, please visit our Tree Store.

 72 Ransom Avenue, NE, Grand Rapids MI 49503